1technophile/OpenMQTTGateway/docs/integrate/openhab3.md

 # Integrate OPENHAB3

 This tutorial will show how to integrate the BLE gateway to OpenHAB3 leveraging the auto discovery functionnality.
-After this tutorial, you should see your Bluetooth Low Energy devices into OpenHAB3 without any file based manual configuration.
+After this tutorial, you should see your Bluetooth Low Energy devices in OpenHAB3 without any file based manual configuration.

 ## Prerequisites
-* OpenHAB 3.3 or more
+* OpenHAB 3.3 or higher
 * MQTT broker installed with or without authentication
-* A location defined into the "Model" section under "Settings"
+* A location defined in the "Model" section under "Settings"

 ## IP address (if your broker is installed on the same server as OpenHAB)
-The goal is to disable the IP v6 address of the broker server, so that the gateway can connect through IPv4.
+The goal is to disable the IPv6 address of the broker server, so that the gateway can connect through IPv4.
-1. From the administration click on settings
+1. From the Administration click on Settings
 2. Click on Network Settings
 3. Click on Show Advanced
-4. Disable IP v6
+4. Disable IPv6
 5. Click on Save

 ![](../img/OpenMQTTGateway-OpenHAB-Theengs-mqtt-ip.png)

 ::: warning Note
-If the broker is installed into another server you will also need to configure it with an IPv4 address.
+If the broker is installed on another server you will also need to configure it with an IPv4 address.
 :::

 ## Install the MQTT binding
-1. From the administration click on settings
+1. From the Administration click on Settings
-2. Click on bindings
+2. Click on Bindings
 3. Install the MQTT binding (you can search at the bottom right)

 ![](../img/OpenMQTTGateway-OpenHAB-Theengs-mqtt-binding.png)